Pro sports foundations get poor marks from charity watchdog

 Canada's pro sports teams may have strong track records, but when it comes to their charitable foundations, a national charity watchdog says fans may want to consider giving money elsewhere.

 Each of the eight foundations attached to Canada's NHL, NBA and MLB teams were recently evaluated by Charity Intelligence Canada (CIC).
-It found while the foundations are all quite successful at raising funds, they get poor marks for financial transparency, hoarding cash and over-spending on fundraising, based on analysis of their financial statements of the past three fiscal years.
+It found while the foundations are all successful at raising funds, each team scored poor marks on one or more evaluation metrics which include financial transparency, hoarding cash and over-spending on fundraising, based on analysis of their financial statements of the past three fiscal years.

 "These are some of the largest charities in Canada.
 They're in the top four per cent.
 They're bringing in $47 million a year in donations, and Canadians expect charities to have open books and let donors know how the charities are spending their money," said CIC managing director Kate Bahen.